Freight Shipping from Philadelphia to Indianapolis

 How much does it cost to ship freight from Philadelphia to Indianapolis?

-Full truckload (FTL) rates from Philadelphia, PA to Indianapolis, IN currently range from $1,630-$2,009 for a standard dry van load over the 758-mile route.
+Full truckload (FTL) rates from Philadelphia, PA to Indianapolis, IN currently range $1,630-$2,009 (roughly $2.16-$2.67 per mile over 758 miles).
 LTL shipments typically cost $617-$1,044 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Philadelphia to Indianapolis?

-Standard FTL transit from Philadelphia to Indianapolis is approximately 14 hrs by truck over 758 miles.
+Standard FTL transit from Philadelphia to Indianapolis is approximately 14 hrs by truck over 758 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Philadelphia Terminal to CSX Avon Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Philadelphia to Indianapolis freight?